Consumer price index in the United States: Perceived underestimation of inflation

 Some critics believe however, that because of changes to the way that the CPI is calculated, and because energy and food price changes were excluded from the Federal Reserve's calculation of "core inflation", that inflation is being dramatically underestimated.
 The second argument is unrelated to the CPI, except insofar as the calculation of CPI is modified in response to a perceived overstatement of inflation.

 The Federal Reserve's policy of ignoring food and energy prices when making interest rate decisions is often confused with the measurement of the CPI by the Bureau of Labor Statistics.
 The BLS publishes both a headline CPI which counts food and energy prices, and also a CPI for "all items less food and energy", or "core" CPI.
 None of the prominent legislated uses of the CPI excludes food and energy.
 However, with regard to calculating inflation, the Federal Reserve no longer uses the CPI, preferring to use core PCE instead.

 Some critics believe that changes in CPI calculation due to the Boskin Commission have led to dramatic cuts in inflation estimates.
 They believe that using pre-Boskin methods, which they also think are still used by most other countries, the current U.S. inflation is estimated to be around 7% per year.
 The BLS maintains that these beliefs are based on misunderstandings of the CPI.
 For example, the BLS has stated that changes made due to the introduction of the geometric mean formula to account for product substitution (one of the Boskin recommended changes) have lowered the measured rate of inflation by less than 0.3% per year, and the methods now used are commonly employed in the CPIs of developed nations.

-Method of calculation

-The calculation of the CPI involves a hybrid methodology consisting of two stages:

-In the first stage, elementary indices are created to show the price levels of very similar goods in the same area.
-For instance, there is an elementary index for "sports equipment in Seattle".
-As of June 2007, there are 8,018 of these elementary indices [8,018 = 211 * 38, where 211 is the number of categories ("item strata") and 38 is the number of geographical areas considered].
-All but a few of the elementary indices are based on geometric mean formulas.

-In the second stage, the elementary indices are combined to create a number of aggregate indices, including the CPI.
-(The CPI is an aggregate of all 8,018 basic indices.
-BLS also computes other aggregates computed uses smaller subsets of the basic indices.
-For instance, there is an all-items index for Boston, and an all-areas index for electricity.)

-These aggregate indices (including the CPI) are calculated using a Laspeyres index computed as: